83lab/kys/_posts/2020-03-25-how-can-i-open-a-meeting-with-zoom.md

 ---
 layout: post
-title:  "What is a zoom application?"
+title:  "How can I open a meeting with zoom?
+Host"
 date:   2020-03-25 21:53:00 +0900
 categories: zoom
 ---